-The limit for concessional contributions during the 2022/23 financial year is \$27,500.
-However, for those who held super balances below \$500,000 at 30 June 2022, they may also be eligible to utilise unused carry-forward amounts arising from earlier periods (covering the financial years between 1 July 2018 to 30 June 2022).
+The limit for concessional contributions for this financial year is \$27,500.
+However, those who held super balances below \$500,000 as at 30 June 2023, may also be eligible to utilise unused carry-forward amounts arising from the previous five financial years (covering the financial years between 1 July 2018 to 30 June 2023).
+Any unused amounts from 2018/19 will expire if not used by 30 June 2024.
+Please note, the concessional contribution cap for the 2023/24 financial year must be used in full before utilising any unused amounts from previous financial years.

-Additional CCs can be made from surplus cash or savings.
+Additional CCs can be made from surplus cash, savings and in some cases in-specie transfer of existing investments.
 Where you elect to personally 'top-up' your concessional contributions prior to the EOFY you must ensure that you lodge the appropriate tax-deduction forms both with your super provider and personal tax accountant.
+Importantly, you must have sufficient assessable income for that financial year to be able to claim the tax deduction.

 Individuals aged 67 or over (but under the age of 75) are subject to the 'work test'.
-These rules state that voluntary contributions can only be accepted provided the individual demonstrates gainful employment for at least 40 hours in a period of not more than 30 consecutive days in the financial year.
+These rules state that voluntary contributions can only be accepted provided the individual demonstrates gainful employment for at least 40 hours in a period of no more than 30 consecutive days in the financial year.
 Voluntary contributions include salary sacrifice, personal tax-deductible, nonconcessional and spouse contributions (see below).